Party: Costume or fancy dress party

 At a masquerade ball, guests wear masks to conceal their identities.
 Guests at a costume party or a fancy dress party wear costumes.
 These parties are sometimes associated with holiday events, such as Halloween and Mardi Gras.

 Christmas caroling party

 In English and American culture during the Christmas season, it is traditional to have a Christmas caroling party.
 People go from door to door in a neighborhood and sing Christmas carols.
-Some popular Christmas carols are "We Wish You a Merry Christmas", "Deck the Halls", "The Twelve Days of Christmas", "Frosty the Snowman", "Jingle Bells", "Silver Bells", "Santa Claus Is Coming to Town", and "O Holy Night".
+Some popular Christmas carols are "We Wish You a Merry Christmas", "Deck the Halls", "The Twelve Days of Christmas", "Frosty the Snowman", "Jingle Bells", "Silver Bells", "Santa Claus Is Comin' to Town", and "O Holy Night".

 In Spain, this type of party is called El Aguinaldo.
 It is the same as in England and the United States, but the only difference is that the children who sing the carols are given tips.
 Christmas songs are called villancicos in Spain; they are mainly sung by children at small parties.